Abelian gerbes, generalized geometries and foliations of small exotic R^4: Abelian gerbes on

 and this is exactly a cocycle for some line bundle on $M$.
-We say that the transition (generalized) functions of an abelian gerbe are line bundles.
-One can iterate this construction and define higher ,,gerbes'' with the transition generalized functions given by lower rank gerbes.
+We say that the (generalized) transition functions of an abelian gerbe are line bundles.
+One can iterate this construction and define higher ,,gerbes'' with the generalized transition functions given by lower rank gerbes.